-What kind of elephant is the largest.
-Elephants - description, species, range, nutrition, behavior, reproduction and facts.
-On the intelligence of elephants
+What type of elephant is the largest?
+Elephants - description, species, habitat, nutrition, behavior, reproduction and facts.
+About the intelligence of elephants

-Join us at Facebook and In contact with
+Join us on Facebook And In contact with

 There were times when the kings of nature were creatures much larger than us - real prehistoric giants!
 And one of them still lives on Earth, can you imagine?

-We are in website we can't decide what we'd like to do more - ride a paraceraterium or fly a quetzalcoatl.
+We are in website We can’t choose what we would like more - ride a Paraceratherium or fly a Quetzalcoatlus.

 Amphicelia

 Amphicelia is the largest animal that has ever existed on Earth.
-These herbivorous dinosaurs lived 145-161 million years ago.
-One vertebra of amphicelia was equal to 2.5 meters.
+These herbivorous dinosaurs lived 145–161 million years ago.
+One amphicelia vertebra was 2.5 meters long.

 Titanoboa

 Titanoboa is a close relative of the boa constrictor.
 But much, much more.
-Titanoboa lived 58-61 million years ago and reached 13 meters in length.
-A modern reticulated python can grow up to a maximum of 7.5 meters.
+Titanoboa lived 58–61 million years ago and reached 13 meters in length.
+The modern reticulated python can grow to a maximum of 7.5 meters.

 Megalodon

-Megalodons were apex predators that lived 3-28 million years ago.
-Only one megalodon tooth can hardly fit in the hands of an adult.
+Megalodons were apex predators that lived 3–28 million years ago.
+The megalodon tooth alone barely fits in the hands of an adult.
 Its length could reach 20 meters, and its weight reached 47 tons.
-Megalodon bite force was equal to 10 tons!
+The megalodon's bite force was 10 tons!

 Argentavis

 Argentavis lived 5–8 million years ago.
-This is one of the largest birds in the history of the Earth.
-Its wingspan reached almost 7 meters, and it fed on rodents.
+This is one of the largest birds in the entire history of the Earth.
+Its wingspan reached almost 7 meters, and it ate rodents.

-Large-horned (Irish) deer appeared a couple of million years ago.
-When the forests began to advance on open spaces, the big-horned deer died out - with their huge (more than 5 meters in span) horns, they simply could not move among the dense branches.
+Big-horned (Irish) deer appeared a couple of million years ago.
+When forests began to encroach on open spaces, big-horned deer became extinct - with their huge (more than 5 meters in span) antlers, they simply could not move among the dense branches.

 Giant short-faced bear

-The giant short-faced bear (bulldog bear), having straightened up, reached a height of 3.5-4.5 meters and had incredibly powerful jaws.
-He was one of the largest predatory mammals that lived on Earth during the Ice Age.
-Males were much larger than females and could reach a weight of 1.5 tons.
+The giant short-faced bear (bulldog bear), when erect, reached a height of 3.5–4.5 meters and had incredibly powerful jaws.
+It was one of the largest predatory mammals that lived on Earth during the Ice Age.
+Males were significantly larger than females and could reach a weight of 1.5 tons.
 14 thousand years ago, bulldog bears became extinct.

 Gigantopithecus

-Gigantopithecus are the largest great apes of all time.
+Gigantopithecus is the largest ape of all time.
 They lived about 1 million years ago.
-It is difficult to draw unambiguous conclusions from rare remains, but scientists believe that Gigantopithecus was 3–4 meters tall, weighed 300–550 kg, and ate mainly bamboo.
+It is difficult to draw clear conclusions from the rare remains, but scientists believe that Gigantopithecus was 3–4 meters tall, weighed 300–550 kg and ate mainly bamboo.

-Paraceratheria (indrycoteria) lived 20–30 million years ago.
-They are relatives of modern rhinos, but they did not have horns.
+Paraceratherium (indricotherium) lived 20–30 million years ago.
+They are relatives of modern rhinoceroses, but they did not have horns.
 Paraceratherium is one of the largest land mammals that has ever existed.
 They reached 5 meters in height and weighed up to 20 tons.
-Despite their imposing appearance, they were not predators and fed on the leaves and branches of trees.
+Despite their impressive appearance, they were not predators and fed on leaves and tree branches.

 Elephants are amazing animals.
-People have been admiring their mind, endurance and wisdom for more than one millennium.
+People have admired their intelligence, endurance and wisdom for thousands of years.
 In addition, the elephant is the largest mammal living on land.
-These animals have a huge powerful body, large ears and a long trunk, with which you can not only eat, but also bathe or take objects.
-If elephants have tusks, unfortunately, endlessly attracting poachers, hunters for easy money.
-Usually the weight of the animal does not exceed eight tons, but an elephant weighing 12 tons has been recorded in history.
+These animals have a huge powerful body, large ears and a long trunk, with which you can not only eat, but also bathe or pick up objects.
+If elephants have tusks, unfortunately, they endlessly attract poachers, hunters for easy money.
+Usually the weight of the animal does not exceed eight tons, but in history an elephant weighing 12 tons has been recorded.
 How much does the largest elephant in the world currently weigh?

-If we deviate from official facts in the direction of archival data, then the largest elephant would be an animal caught in Angola in the 19th century.
-It weighed almost 12.5 tons, and both tusks weighed at least half a centner each.
+If we deviate from official facts towards archival data, then the largest elephant would be an animal caught in Angola in the 19th century.
+It weighed almost 12.5 tons, and both tusks weighed no less than half a hundredweight.

-More recently, the title of the largest elephant in the world was received by an animal named Yossi.
-He lives in the Israeli zoo "Safari" and is quite old.
+Relatively recently, the title of the world's largest elephant was given to an animal named Yosi.
+He lives in the Israeli Safari Zoo and is quite old.
 His age has already exceeded three decades, and he weighs 6000 kg.
-The tail length of Yossi is 100 cm, the ears are about twenty meters, and the trunk is two and a half meters.
-He is about four meters tall.
+Yossi’s tail is 100 cm long, his ears are about twenty meters long, and his trunk is two and a half meters long.
+His height is about four meters.

-Because of his size, he can hardly push through the gates of his pen, he even has to squat for this.
+Because of his size, he has difficulty pushing through the gate of his pen, he even has to crouch down to do this.
 Veterinarians agree that such physical exercises do not harm him, but, on the contrary, are beneficial.

 The largest animals belong to this species.
 Compared to its Asian relative, it is much larger, and both males and females have tusks.
-The largest and heaviest elephant in history, weighing 12 tons and 7 meters high, belonged to the African species.
+The African species included the largest and heaviest elephant in history, weighing 12 tons and 7 meters high.
 Even their individual tusks can weigh up to 200 kilograms.
-Tusks are needed both for protection against predators (although few dare to attack such giants, except for the old and sick), and for digging the earth and skinning tree bark.
+Tusks are needed both for protection from predators (although few dare to attack such giants, except perhaps the old and sick), and for digging the ground and stripping tree bark.

 In the wild, they can be found in Zimbabwe, Senegal or Namibia.

-Of course, the height and weight of the animal is largely dependent on nutrition.
-In good conditions, elephants eat about 1.5 centners of food per day, females a little less.
-Actually, about 2/3 of the day it takes them only to absorb food, only two hours to sleep, and the rest - to search for food.
-During the dry season, they have to travel many kilometers in search of food and drink.
+Of course, the height and weight of an animal largely depends on nutrition.
+In good conditions, elephants eat about 1.5 centners of food per day, females eat a little less.
+Actually, it takes them about 2/3 of the day just to absorb food, only two hours to sleep, and the rest to search for food.
+During the dry season, they have to walk many kilometers in search of food and drink.
 The main delicacies of giants are grass and young tree shoots.
-If possible, eat fruit.
-However, only about half of this amount of food is digested.
+If possible, they can eat fruit.
+However, only about half of this amount of food is absorbed.

-The habitat of African elephants used to be the entire African continent, but now the range has been significantly reduced due to human fault.
-Most of these animals have found refuge in the national parks of the Congo, Tanzania and Kenya.
+The habitat of African elephants used to cover the entire African continent, but now the range has been significantly reduced due to human fault.
+Most of these animals find refuge in the national parks of Congo, Tanzania and Kenya.

-This animal is significantly inferior in size to its African counterpart.
-The largest representative of this species was killed in 1924, its weight exceeded 8 tons.
-The tusks of the Asian elephant are several times smaller than those of the African, and are not present in all individuals.
+This animal is significantly smaller in size than its African counterpart.
+The largest representative of this species was killed in 1924; its weight exceeded 8 tons.
+The tusks of the Asian elephant are several times smaller than those of the African elephant, and not all individuals have them.

-Initially, these animals lived throughout Southeast Asia, from the Malay Peninsula to Mesopotamia, as well as on some Indonesian islands, the Himalayas and certain regions of China.
-Now the range is greatly reduced, there are fragments in India, Malaysia, Thailand, Bhutan and some other regions.
+Initially, these animals lived throughout Southeast Asia, from the Malay Peninsula to Mesopotamia, as well as on some Indonesian islands, the Himalayas and certain areas of China.
+Now the range is greatly reduced; there are fragments in India, Malaysia, Thailand, Bhutan and some other regions.

-In Sri Lanka, there is a subspecies of elephants without tusks, which are called makhna in the local dialect.
+In Sri Lanka, there is a subspecies of tuskless elephant, which is called Makhna in the local dialect.

 Moreover, biologists have identified as many as five subspecies of the Asian elephant:

-• Indian, whose males have not yet lost their tusks;
+• Indian, the males of which have not yet lost their tusks;

 • Sri Lankan - has a large head without tusks with spots on the forehead and at the base of the trunk;

-• the Bornean is a rather small animal, but with very large ears and almost straight tusks;
+• Bornean is a rather small animal, but with very large ears and almost straight tusks;

-• Sumatran - one of the smallest elephants, he was even nicknamed "pocket";
+• Sumatran is one of the smallest elephants, it was even nicknamed “pocket”;

 • a separate subspecies living in Sri Lanka.
-This elephant is quite tall, 30 centimeters taller than the standard Indian elephant.
+This elephant is quite tall, 30 centimeters taller than the standard Indian one.
 There are only about 100 of them left.

-Elephants usually live about 6-7 decades.
-Officially recognized as the longest-lived elephant from Taiwan, who died in 2003, Lin-Wan.
+Elephants usually live for about 6-7 decades.
+Officially recognized as the longest living elephant from Taiwan, who died in 2003, Lin-Wan.
 This "veteran" was used by the Chinese from 1934 to 1957 during armed conflicts with the Japanese.

-It is worth noting that the elephant is often considered a serious pest for agriculture.
-And not without reason: it happens that they destroy whole herds of rice, sugarcane or banana plantations.
-And, despite their impressive complexion, these animals run pretty fast, especially in case of panic: then they will crush anyone who gets in their way, or they can even demolish a brick wall.
+It is worth noting that the elephant is often considered a serious agricultural pest.
+And not without reason: it happens that whole herds of them destroy plantations of rice, sugar cane or bananas.
+And, despite their impressive build, these animals run quite quickly, especially in case of panic: then they will crush anyone who gets in their way, and can even demolish a brick wall.

 At the time of death, the animal was 86 years old.